garthvh/garthvh.github.io/category/cnc.markdown

                 <span class="time"></span>
                 <h3 class="timeline-header">Offline Controller</h3>
                 <div class="timeline-body">
-                    <p>I bought the offline controller, but once I fully realized the limitations of only being able to control the machine from either the offline controller or serial connected software.
-Since I eventually plan on having my router in an enclosure I want to have both physical and software based control available at the same time, I sent the offline controller back to amazon and am searching for a solution that works with the machine controller.</p>
+                    <p>I bought the offline controller, but once I fully realized the limitations of only being able to control the machine from either the offline controller or serial connected software, I sent the offline controller back to amazon and am searching for a solution that works with the machine controller.
+Since I eventually plan on having my router in an enclosure I want to have both physical and software based control available at the same time.</p>
                 </div>
                 <div class="timeline-footer">
                 Related Links: